mehtaishita/audius-track-upload/Readme.md

 I decided to use Anchor to write the project because of its clean setup.
 I started with writing the instructions setup, creating a new context for the program `TracksLibrary` and creating an `Account` type `Tracks`.
-It seemed ideal to use a HashMap to store the tracks library because checks will O(1) for ensuring the track CID doesn't already exist.
+It seemed ideal to use a HashMap to store the tracks library because fetches will O(1), especially if the track_id format is changed.

 For unique key generation, my first idea was to use Rust's random library and generate a set of alphanumeric characters.
 However, Solana, and other blockchains, strive for a no-std envrionment.
 The next idea was to use a simple counter `u64`.
 The design is to update the current maximum track id when a new track is uploaded.